 1) Must score a minimum of 70% or higher on the written exam.

 2) Must pass the Candidate Physical Ability Test (CPAT).

 3) Must complete and turn in the Personal History Statement within one (1) week of the Entrance Exam.
 The exact deadline will be communicated at the Entrance Exam.

-4) The initial roster will be posted on www.cctexasjobs.com.
+4) The initial roster will be posted on www.cctexasjobs.com and can also be viewed at this link: Fire Entrance Roster.
 The roster will be only those that passed the written and physical fitness tests.
 A cut-off score could be made at anytime prior to Oral Board Interviews.
 Applicants that fall below the initial rosters cut-off score will not progress to the next stage.

 5) Will not make any false statements of fact; be deceptive by statement or omission in the pre-screening application, interview, background investigation, and polygraph or by any means in any part of the selection process.

 7) 50% of the written exam score (including vet points) and 50% of the Oral Board Score will determine the final roster.

 8) Must pass the medical, psychological and drug testing prior to employment.